nguidajohnson/website/content/publication/automation-and-gender-implications-for-occupational-segregation-and-the-gender-skill-gap/index.md

 ---
 title: "Automation and Gender: Implications for Occupational Segregation and the Gender Skill Gap"
+subtitle: Revise and Resubmit, Journal of Labor Economics
 authors:
   - Patricia Cortés
   - Ying Feng